Paul Manafort: Lobbying for other foreign leaders

 His firm lobbied on behalf of the governments of the Dominican Republic, Equatorial Guinea, Kenya, earning between $660,000 and $750,000 each year between 1991 and 1993, and Nigeria, earning $1 million in 1991.
-These activities led Manafort's firm to be listed amongst the top five lobbying firms receiving money from human-rights abusing regimes in the Center for Public Integrity report "The Torturers' Lobby".
+These activities resulted in Manafort's firm being listed amongst the top five lobbying firms receiving money from human-rights-abusing regimes in the Center for Public Integrity report "The Torturers' Lobby".

 The New York Times reported that Manafort accepted payment from the Kurdistan Region to facilitate Western recognition of the 2017 Kurdistan Region independence referendum.

 Involvement in the Karachi affair

-Manafort wrote the campaign strategy for Édouard Balladur in the 1995 French elections, and was paid indirectly.
-The money, at least $200,000, was transferred to him through his friend, Lebanese arms-dealer Abdul Rahman al-Assir, from middle-men fees paid for arranging the sale of three French s to Pakistan, in a scandal known as the Karachi affair.
+Manafort wrote the campaign strategy for Édouard Balladur in the 1995 French elections and was paid indirectly.
+The money, at least $200,000, was transferred to him through his friend, Lebanese arms dealer Abdul Rahman al-Assir, from middlemen fees paid for arranging the sale of three French s to Pakistan, in a scandal known as the Karachi affair.

-Association with Pakistani Inter-Service Intelligence Agency
+Association with the Pakistani Inter-Service Intelligence Agency

 Manafort received $700,000 from the Kashmiri American Council between 1990 and 1994, supposedly to promote the plight of the Kashmiri people.
-However, an FBI investigation revealed the money was actually from Pakistan's Inter-Service Intelligence (ISI) agency as part of a disinformation operation to divert attention from terrorism.
+However, an FBI investigation revealed the money was actually from Pakistan's Inter-Services Intelligence (ISI) agency as part of a disinformation operation to divert attention from terrorism.
 A former Pakistani ISI official claimed Manafort was aware of the nature of the operation.
 While producing a documentary as part of the deal, Manafort interviewed several Indian officials while pretending to be a CNN reporter.